Updated on October 31, 2024

 2. Guard Your Eyes

 Your eyes may feel gritty or itchy after LASIK surgery.
-It’s important that you do not rub them.
-This can dislodge the healing corneal flap or introduce harmful bacteria.6
+It’s important not to rub them, this can dislodge the healing corneal flap or introduce harmful bacteria.

 Doctors recommend using artificial tears and lubricating eye drops to ease discomfort.
 You can also wear eye shields when you sleep to prevent yourself from unconsciously rubbing them.

-Sunglasses protect your eyes from excess light, as well as dust and debris, which may introduce germs to the healing flap.
+Sunglasses protect your eyes from excess light, dust, and debris, which may introduce germs to the healing flap.
 Avoid using contact lenses, which do not shield your eyes like glasses do.

 3. Avoid Intense Activity